-MATES in Construction employs suitably qualified case managers to assist troubled workers with an effective plan to effectively address their issue(s).
-MIC does not provide any services but connects the worker to appropriate services in their industry and/or area.
+MATES employs suitably qualified case managers to assist troubled workers with an effective plan to effectively address their issue(s).
+MATES does not provide any services but connects the worker to appropriate services in their industry and/or area.
 This could include such services as their EAP, financial counselling, drug and alcohol services, grief counselling, family and relationship counselling etc. We also follow up with the worker to ensure the help they received was effective.
 In some cases we will also advocate for the worker with a particular service to ensure the service can meet their needs.

 Critical Incident Support

 Critical incidents and accidents are reasonably regular on construction sites.
 Sometimes these incidents can trigger emotions and reactions in workers that compromise both their safety and their mental health.
-When invited by the site, MIC will attend the site to support its workers after a critical incident.
-Part of this process is to recharge the onsite MIC network (Connectors and ASIST workers) to be vigilant in keeping an eye on their mates in case this incident has had an adverse effect on any workers.
+When invited by the site, MATES will attend the site to support its workers after a critical incident.
+Part of this process is to recharge the onsite MATES network (Connectors and ASIST workers) to be vigilant in keeping an eye on their mates in case this incident has had an adverse effect on any workers.

-This refers to the support a site may need after a worker or a workers family member has committed suicide.
+This refers to the support a site may need after a worker or a workers family member has died by suicide.
 The MIC program is a suicide prevention program that encourages workers to seek help, often with the help of their mates, before an issue gets so big that they consider suicide an option.
 The MIC program is not an inoculation against suicide.
 Because suicide is a personal decision, in some cases people will chose suicide even when much help and assistance has been offered.
 The grief that follows a suicide can be complex, often with many unanswered questions and “what ifs”.
 Postvention is designed to help those grieving after a suicide and to ensure they get the appropriate help and support.